KremzeeqOrg/fruit-project-api-scraper/README.md

 - Python: 3.11

 - If you are proceeding to use the entire solution for the `fruit-project`, ensure to provision foundational resources from [fruit-project-infra](https://github.com/KremzeeqOrg/fruit-project-infra)
-- This includes ensuring a AWS ECR is provisioned as well as a DynamoDB tables, where transformed scraped api records can be pushed to.
+- This includes ensuring an AWS ECR repository is provisioned as well as a DynamoDB tables, where transformed scraped api records can be pushed to.
 - Ensure you have a CLI tool installed like `aws-vault` to work with the context for your target AWS account.

 ### Steps